-Curtain Walling remains the staple fabric of today’s modern buildings.
-It is rare nowadays for any building over 3 floors or so not to have a type of curtain walling system installed and it is the ultimate glazing solution.
+Curtain Walling systems remain the staple fabric of today’s modern buildings.
+It is rare today for any building over 3 floors or so not to have a type of curtain walling system installed and it is widely regarded as being the ultimate glazing solution for large buildings.

 In it’s simplest form, curtain walling comes under two generic forms and the most widely used.